Tailwind CSS vs CSS Modules: Which Should You Use in 2026?

 }

 Every team member uses the same constrained set of values.
-This consistency is Tailwind's superpower — it's hard to go off-brand when the framework limits your options to a curated palette.
+It's hard to go off-brand when the framework limits your options.
+This consistency is Tailwind's superpower.

-CSS Modules have no built-in design system.
-You need to create your own via CSS custom properties:
+CSS Modules have no built-in system.
+You build your own with custom properties:

 /* variables.css */